-The Minnesota Master Naturalist program promotes awareness, understanding and stewardship of Minnesota’s natural environment, allowing ordinary people to do extraordinary things for their environment.
+The Minnesota Master Naturalist program promotes awareness, understanding and stewardship of Minnesota’s natural environment.

 Any adult who is curious and enjoys learning about the natural world can become a Master Naturalist.

-Since the program’s inception, Master Naturalist volunteers, students and instructors have reached out to at least one person in almost every county in Minnesota.
+Master Naturalist volunteers, students and instructors have reached people in almost every county in Minnesota.
 Learn about the impacts we're making across the state.

-Be part of a statewide effort to increase natural resource volunteering in citizen science, interpretation and stewardship throughout Minnesota by becoming a Master Naturalist instructor.
+Help increase natural resource volunteering in citizen science, interpretation and stewardship throughout Minnesota.

 Natural resources volunteers